karthiga-developer/python-program-for-beginners/README.md

-﻿# python-program-for-beginners - For now - as on today
+﻿# python-program-for-beginners - For now - as on today 15th August

 This repository contains simple Python programs for beginners.
 Each script demonstrates basic programming concepts such as user input, arithmetic operations, and control flow.